Thursday, October 30, 2008

 6. Inform employees about your marketing objectives.
 Get them involved and keep them in the loop.

+7. Think about marketing as a necessary expense.
 It gives you an edge with competitors, and it keeps employees motivated when your name is in the public eye.

 8. Set a pace that lets you market continuously.
 Customer memories are short, and they are bombarded with thousands of marketing messages and images daily.
 Your effort must be ongoing or people will quickly forget.
 (One way to save money on marketing is to use effective in-house software.)